maverick-27/RealTime-TextEditor/README.md

-# RealTime-TextEditor for Web D
+# RealTime-TextEditor for Web Devlopment

 Text Editor aims to automatically generate your code in real time for  web dev without any plugin , the data provided using input files like html, css & js .